Vadakan/Dockerrefresher/README.md

 # So how are we going to install both these softwared ? -  This is the scenario where exactly docker comes into the picuture

-# solution to this issue:
+# solution to this issue: --  Container stores all the data and dependencies in the namespace (parition in the hard disk of server)
 # We can create segment parition in the hard disk and in one of the segment we can install python-2 and other segment we can install python-3